Get your money at any time but lower interest rates.

 Stocks & Shares ISAs may be an alternative if you are prepared to take some risk and invest your money for a while.

 And you can actually make more in a current account right now than many savings accounts.
-Some accounts pay 5% on up to £2,000.
+For example, Nationwide's FlexDirect account will pay 5% on up to £2,500.
+But it'll only pay that during the first year.

 Is my money safe?